dthigpen/dtcraft-datapacks/README.md

 ## Utility Datapacks
 The following datapacks are libraries of functions that are intended to be used by other datapacks, and **are not standalone**.

+### Call-stack
+This datapack provides some bare bones support for a call stack like data structure, providing scope to your function files variables.
+Very convenient for avoiding side effects from other function files overwriting variable values.

-### inventory-utils
+### Inventory Util

 This datapack offers a number of commonly repeated functions for manipulating player inventories complete with shulkerbox looting.
 Functions include, getting only hotbar items, only inventory items, replacing a single slot of user inventory with custom item, getting first item by id, and getting all items by id.
 Other functionality will be added as needed.

-### user-utils
+### User Util

 This datapack provides basic functions for user specific storage based on player UUID.
 It provides basic CRUD (Create, Read, Update, Delete) operations.
 Note, it does not store user data for the calling datapack, it simply modifies and returns the data for the caller to store.

-### call-stack
-This datapack provides some bare bones support for a call stack like data structure, providing scope to your function files variables.
-Very convenient for avoiding side effects from other function files overwriting variable values.

 ## Conventions
 All of these datapacks utilize the dtcraft call-stack utility when calling functions.
 Funtions that implement this utility have function level variables, arguments, and return values without chance of side effects from other functions.

 ### Example
 example.mcfunction
 ```
 data modify storage call_stack: call.arg0 set value "foo"
-function dtcraft:some/function
+function namespace:some/function
-data modify storage your-namepace:storage from storage call_stack: call.result
+data modify storage namepace:storage from storage call_stack: this.result
 ```
 lib/foo_bar.mcfunction
 ```